 It seems that the Europeans took ingredients they had at home and made a great story for Islam.
 Let’s see whom the sarazins were in the middle ages.

-In his book “The Sarazins were from the area” (Les Sarazins étaient du coin), the French historian Joseph Henriet demonstrates that those whom history has named Sarazens were not Arabs.
+In his book “Our ancestors the Saracens of the Alps” (nos ancêtres les Sarrasins des Alpes), the French historian Joseph Henriet demonstrates that those whom history has named Sarazens were not Arabs.
 They would be, more generally, pagans, peoples who had not converted to Christianity, and assimilated to Muslims by a confusion due to the idea, formerly believed, that Islam adapted certain traits estimated prior to Christianity.
 Heresy was generally regarded as a superficial garment given to old beliefs; this was also the case of Arianism, which had been adopted by the Burgundians.
 In the heart of the Alps, according to Henriet, different heretics and pagans could live side by side, but at the end of the day, they were no stranger to the area: it was a native people, settled in places since the beginning.
 They are those whom we today call Ligures, whose language was no doubt close to Basque.
 In opposite from the Allobroges, they remained at the top of the mountains or in the depths of the valleys.

 According to Henriet, the description of “Sarazins” by medieval authors refers to indigenous peoples, not Eastern invaders.